MicrosoftDocs/powerapps-docs/powerapps-docs/developer/common-data-service/event-framework.md

 ---
-title: "<Topic Title> (Common Data Service for Apps) | Microsoft Docs" # Intent and product brand in a unique string of 43-59 chars including spaces
+title: " Event Framework (Common Data Service for Apps) | Microsoft Docs" # Intent and product brand in a unique string of 43-59 chars including spaces
-description: "<Description>" # 115-145 characters including spaces.
-This abstract displays in the search result. ms.custom: "" ms.date: 08/01/2018
+description: "Describes the event framework and information developers should know when working with it." # 115-145 characters including spaces.
+This abstract displays in the search result. ms.custom: "" ms.date: 08/01/2018 ms.reviewer: ""
-ms.reviewer: ""